pnp/script-samples/scripts/graph-get-mfa-user-number/README.md

-# Export Entra ID user MFA phone details to CSV
+# Export Entra ID user MFA phone details instead of masked phone number to CSV

 Export Entra ID user MFA phone details to CSV.This PowerShell script enumerates users in Microsoft Entra ID (Azure AD) and reads their MFA/phone authentication methods from Microsoft Graph, then upserts that data into a Microsoft List named `MFAUserData` in SharePoint.
-If we directly query Phone number via Microsoft Graph it returns only last 4 digits.
+If we directly query Phone number instead of masked number.
 This script mimics that and gets complete user number.

 Key behaviors: